MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-end-to-end-encryption.md

 - *`policyname`* is the name you want to use for the policy.
 Policy names can't contain spaces, for example, ContosoE2EEUserPolicy.

 Users still need to switch on end-to-end encrypted calling in their Teams settings before they can make an end-to-end encrypted call.
-For instructions, see [Switch on end-to-end encryption on your device](#switch-on-end-to-end-encryption-on-your-device).
+For instructions, see [Use end-to-end encryption for Teams calls](https://support.microsoft.com/office/1274b4d2-b5c5-4b24-a376-606fa6728a90).

 For example: